Making UPS Accessible to All

 What if I can’t meet the requirements of the job because of my religious beliefs?

 UPS job postings include information about the minimum qualifications for the job.
-For many of our jobs, you will also notice a reference to the UPS appearance guidelines and a company-provided uniform.
-The uniform and appearance guidelines are critical components of the UPS brand that set our employees apart from the competition.
-However, UPS has established a Religious Accommodation process to ensure prompt and consistent handling of requests for religious accommodation.
-Applicants and employees may request an exception or change to, or a reasonable accommodation of, any condition of employment including the UPS uniform and appearance guidelines because of a sincerely held religious belief or practice.
-If you feel that you are unable to meet the requirements of the position due to a sincerely held religious belief, please inform the interviewer and ask to complete UPS's Religious Accommodation Request Form; or if you have a question prior to your interview, please contact us at email@example.com
+For many of our jobs, you will also notice a reference to appearance guidelines and a company-provided uniform.
+The uniform and appearance guidelines are critical components of our brand that set UPSers apart from the competition.
+However, we have established a Religious Accommodation process to ensure prompt and consistent handling of requests for religious accommodation.
+Applicants and UPSers may request an exception or change to, or a reasonable accommodation of, any condition of employment including the uniform and appearance guidelines because of a sincerely held religious belief or practice.
+If you feel that you are unable to meet the requirements of the position due to a sincerely held religious belief, please inform the interviewer and ask to complete UPS's Religious Accommodation Request Form; or if you have a question prior to your interview, please contact us at firstname.lastname@example.org

 Does UPS accommodate all religious beliefs and observances?

-UPS provides reasonable accommodations for lawful religious beliefs and practices that conflict with a UPS work rule, policy, or job requirement, provided that the accommodation does not pose a safety risk or an undue hardship.
-UPS’s religious accommodation process defines religion broadly and considers reasonable accommodations for individuals of all religions, not just traditional or organized religions.
+UPS provides reasonable accommodations for lawful religious beliefs and practices that conflict with one of our work rule, policies, or job requirements, provided that the accommodation does not pose a safety risk or an sundue hardship.
+Our religious accommodation process defines religion broadly and considers reasonable accommodations for individuals of all religions, not just traditional or organized religions.
 The religious accommodation process does not, however, extend to mere personal preferences or social, political, or economic beliefs.
 Individuals may be asked (where permitted by law) to provide UPS with additional information to assist it in evaluating the religious nature of the request or the sincerity of the belief.

 What kinds of religious accommodations will UPS consider?